This is the third post in my Airbnb series.

 - Whole place

-However so far as occupation rights are concerned – it’s not that simple.
+However, so far as occupation rights are concerned – it’s not that simple.
 Let’s look at rooms first:

 Letting rooms

 Lodgers – if you rent out a room in your own home (while you are living there) and share living accommodation, this is a lodger situation and it will normally be a license.
+Find out more about this on my Lodger Landlord site.

 Whole place